 The Fitbit Versa gets a leg up over the Charge 3 here with the ability to store and play music and to connect to bluetooth wireless headphones.

-Both the Fitbit Charge 3 and Versa have adjustable brightness displays that can display the time, and both have customizable clock faces, but only the Fitbit Versa has access to 3rd party clock faces.
+Both the Fitbit Charge 3 and Versa have adjustable brightness displays that can display the time, and both have customizable clock faces, but only the Fitbit Versa has access to 3rd party clock faces and the ability to keep the display always-on during exercise.

 Both trackers can also display for females where they are in their cycle and all of your health stats are displayed on a personalized dashboard called Fitbit Today.